-Small sustainable options for a brighter fashion future
+Small sustainable SWITCHES for a brighter fashion future

 I have been planning this shopping directory for a long time.
 The idea was that when I broke my year-long shopping ban, I would buy a few select pieces and share with you where I got them, and why I was choosing to support these particular sustainable brands rather than going back to the places I used to shop.
 But last week I broke my shopping ban two months early, and with good reason, which in turn means you’re getting this earlier than expected too.